 With all of the different timelines and requirements to remember, some businesses may start to wonder if keeping everything for as long as possible is an effective solution.
 This is not recommended as a practice and can carry a very high risk due to the private and personal information contained in these records.
 It is generally advised to destroy information such as bank accounts, social security numbers, and other personal information after the retention timeframe to prevent confidential data from being misused.

 Companies may want to develop policies and processes for secure and compliant record-keeping, which also addresses who has access to what, as well as guidance on both paper and electronic documentation.
 Keeping and maintaining records doesn’t necessarily mean having to store stacks of paperwork.
 With modern human resources and payroll software, much of the required data can be stored electronically and accessed on-demand.
 This can be much more secure than a file cabinet full of paper, which may help with secure, quick access to files, and if managed properly, controlled access to ensure sensitive data doesn’t fall into the wrong hands.
 For larger organizations, finding physical spaces for the storage of paper files may also be an issue.
 And, as some businesses may have recently discovered, paper files can become an issue if the office or storage facility becomes inaccessible due to unforeseen circumstances (such as a global pandemic).
 Also, keep in mind that regulations are always subject to change.
-Working with a payroll compliance company like Valor Payroll Solutions can help your business stay compliant and ease your mind.
+Working with a partner like Valor Payroll Solutions can help your business stay compliant and ease your mind.
 Contact us today!